muzammil555888/starter-kit/README.md

 ## starter-kit
 Starter kit, basic Admin Dashboard Design with Custom Modules Structure.
 This kit contain admin dashboard minimal home page setup that can be access on this route /admin/home
+Full Dashboard Theme can be found in public directory

 ### Premium Partners